Turtles commonly carry the Salmonella bacteria on their outer skin and shell surfaces. Geckos can also infect people with Salmonella.

 - If your family is expecting a child, remove any reptile or amphibian from the home before the infant arrives.

-- Keep reptiles and amphibians out of homes with children under 5 years old, the elderly, or people with weakened immune systems.
+- Keep reptiles and amphibians out of homes with children younger than 5, the elderly, or people with weakened immune systems.

 - Do not allow reptiles or amphibians to roam freely through the house, especially in food preparation areas.